jorinvo/letsdo.events/readme.md

 ## Technical overview

-The application is build around topics and events belonging to a topic.
+The application is built around topics and events belonging to a topic.
 Topics can be public or invite-only.

 The application is designed in such a way that additionally to using the version available at https://letsdo.events it is also simple to run it **on your own server**.